"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Experiment Design

 \subsection{Participants and Procedure}

-A priori power analysis using G*Power \cite{faul2007g} (number of groups = 5, $\alpha = 0.05$, $1-\beta = 0.8$, effect size = 0.5) indicated a required sample size of 55.
-With IRB approval, we recruited 60 participants (24 female, 36 male, aged 19-33, with backgrounds in engineering, science, arts and business) through online advertisements, social media, and word-of-mouth.
+\mxj{We first conducted an a priori power analysis in G*Power \cite{faul2007g} based on a repeated-measures ANOVA design with five conditions.
+Assuming a medium effect size $f = 0.25$, a significance threshold $\alpha = 0.05$, and a statistical power $1-\beta = 0.95$, the analysis suggested a minimum sample size of 31. } With IRB approval, we recruited 60 participants (24 female, 36 male, aged 19-33, with backgrounds in engineering, science, arts and business) through online advertisements, social media, and word-of-mouth.
 Participants were eligible for the study if they were active contributors of asynchronous discussion platforms.
 We excluded participants from our previous study to avoid potential bias.